 - Fill each ziploc bag about halfway with cedar.

-I hope these hacks are helpful.
+I hope these closet hacks and DIY tutorial are helpful in attaining or maintaining the level closet organization that allows you to be your best self.
 What are some tricks you use for closet organization?
 Thanks for reading!